minyoungrho/Econometrics2/README.md

 We also study other advancements in modern Econometrics such as  nonparmetric estimation, which has no misspecification error but has a slower rate of convergence compared to parametric estimation, bayesian methods and quantile regressions.

+## Programming:
+In this course, we will use [the Julia Programming Language](https://julialang.org/) to study empirical counterparts to the theories introduced.

 ## Course Schedule

 **Lectures:**